heloz397/ai-course-submission/README.md

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

+Every user is unique and some user are more tolerant to sun exposure and needs to be longer outside while others are less tolerant and can easily get sunburnt.
+Therefore, the AI apps suggestions to the user when they should be outside might not be the best for them and also a lot of users might not be outside when the sun is up due to e.x. working, studying or simply busy.
+Also, it's impossible for the AI app to know the users vitamin D levels if the user hasn't checked their blood levels.
+Also, sunlight exposure can be a potential risk to the health and the app might be better served as an useful information app for the consumers

 ## What next?